eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L06-Lab/02-AZ-400T05-M04-Lab Tasks.md

 #### Module 4 - Third Party and Open Source Tool integration with Azure

-This course includes labs in which you can try out the techniques demonstrated in the course for yourself.
+This course includes labs in which you can try out the techniques demonstrated in the course.

 Steps for the labs are available on **GitHub** at the below sites under the **Infrastructure as Code** sections